Ventura High School

 Ventura High School (VHS) is a public high school in Ventura, California.
-The school is part of the Ventura Unified School District and serves students in the western portion of Ventura and surrounding unincorporated communities including Casitas Springs, Oak View, and La Conchita.
+The school is part of the Ventura Unified School District.
+It serves students in the western portion of Ventura and surrounding unincorporated communities, including Casitas Springs, Oak View, and La Conchita.
 VHS is a California Distinguished School.

 History

 Ventura High School was established in 1889.
+The current Ventura High School was completed in 1930, and its 1,200-seat Auditorium was added in 1939.

-In 2012, Sebastien DeClerck, who was a French and Italian language teacher at VHS, was honored as a California Teacher of Year for 2013.
+In 2012, Sebastien DeClerck, a French and Italian language teacher at VHS, was honored as a California Teacher of the Year for 2013.

+In the 1960s, the school adopted the “Cougar” mascot and black & orange as its colors—emblems tied to Ventura’s heritage in citrus farming and the petroleum industry.

+Over time, VHS also shared space and functions with Ventura College, as the high school once included a junior college component; in 1982, it separated into a dedicated senior high school serving grades 9–12.

 Music

-Ventura High's music department has an Instrumental Jazz Ensemble, a Vocal Jazz Ensemble, a Wind Ensemble, Honors Wind Ensemble, a String Orchestra, a Global String Ensemble and a pep-band that is open to all music students and plays at sporting events.
-The Vocal Jazz Ensemble was added in the 2018–2019 school year, and consists of members of the Instrumental Jazz Ensemble and vocalists from all around the school.
-Both the Wind Ensemble and String Orchestra have earned distinction nationwide at invitational music festivals Boston, New York, Hawaii, and most recently in 2015 at the NAI Invitational Festival in Chicago in which both groups won first place gold superior in their divisions and String Orchestra won the entire competition.
+Ventura High's music department has an Instrumental Jazz Ensemble, a Vocal Jazz Ensemble, a Wind Ensemble, an Honors Wind Ensemble, a String Orchestra, a Global String Ensemble, and a pep band that is open to all music students and plays at sporting events.
+The Vocal Jazz Ensemble was added in the 2018–2019 school year and consists of members of the Instrumental Jazz Ensemble and vocalists from all around the school.
+Both the Wind Ensemble and String Orchestra earned distinction nationwide at invitational music festivals in Boston, New York, Hawaii, and most recently in 2015 at the NAI Invitational Festival in Chicago, in which both groups won first place gold superior in their divisions and the String Orchestra won the entire competition.

-The Global String Ensemble is both the intermediate level orchestra which performs basic high school string ensemble repertoire as well as traditional Mariachi ensemble repertoire.
-The department also has an Honors String Quartet chosen every year that has earned distinction nationwide at District, Regional, and State Festivals.

-Most recently in the 2014–2015 school year, the school reestablished a Ventura Unified School District Youth Symphony.
+The Global String Ensemble is an intermediate-level orchestra that performs basic high school string ensemble repertoire as well as traditional Mariachi ensemble repertoire.
+The department also has an Honors String Quartet chosen every year, earning distinction nationwide at District, Regional, and State Festivals.
+In the 2014–2015 school year, the school reestablished a Ventura Unified School District Youth Symphony.

 Athletics

 Ventura High School athletic teams are nicknamed the Cougars.
 The school competes in the Pacific View League, a CIF Southern Section conference which the school joined in 2018.
-Prior to this, VHS was a long-time member of the Channel League.
+Before this, VHS was a long-time member of the Channel League.
 The school has 21 teams competing at the varsity level.
 Ventura's primary rival is Buena High School in east Ventura.
-As of the 2018–19 academic year, David Hess is the athletic director.
+As of the 2025-26 academic year, Teri Dath is the athletic director.

 Larrabee Stadium, located on the north end of the campus and overlooking the city, is named for alum Mike Larrabee.
 The football field within the stadium is named for alum Eric "E-Rock" Turner.
 The gymnasium is named for former coach Bob Tuttle.